jenna-tb-ekwealor/meep_lab/content/contact/join.md

 <div class="join-lab-copy">

-I am happy to speak with students interested in Master’s research in the MEEP Lab.
+I am happy to speak with students interested in conducting research in the MEEP Lab.
 Please review one or two of my [**publications**](../publication/) before getting in touch so that we can better discuss your research interests and possible projects.

 <div class="join-lab-inline-image join-lab-inline-image-joshua">